jwojcieszuk/WSNSimulations/README.md

 Similarly, the energy dissipated by a node for the reception ERx(k) of a message of k bits is due to running the receiver circuitry ERx-elec(k) and is expressed by the following equation:
 Erx(k) = Eelec * k

+Once all three phases are completed, network is restored to initial state.

 References: